Fares & Sailings

 This cruise allows up to 4-hours & 30-minutes* ashore at Kew to explore the Royal Botanic Gardens Kew*, Kew Palace*, the London Museum of Water* & Steam, the National Archives or enjoy lunch at one of the many riverside pubs & restaurants.
 Alternatively passengers can enjoy a cruise from Kew to Westminster & remain onboard to return to Kew or disembark at Westminster Pier & make their own way back to Kew.
 This cruise takes place onboard a traditional passenger boat with a fully-licensed bar & toilet facilities.

-This cruise allows up to 3-hours & 30-minutes* ashore at Hampton Court to explore the palace, parks or enjoy lunch at one of the many riverside pubs & restaurants.
+This cruise allows up to 3 hours ashore if you catch the 11.15 boat to Hampton Court to explore the palace, parks or enjoy lunch at one of the many riverside pubs & restaurants.
 This cruise takes place onboard a traditional passenger boat with a fully-licensed bar & toilet facilities.

 This cruise is a unique opportunity to travel between the city & the countryside & is perfect for passengers who wish to visit the Royal Botanic Gardens Kew, Richmond Riverside, Hampton Court Palace or the City of Westminster.
 Passengers can book a return ticket or simply travel one-way & make their own way back to their point of origin using public transportation.

-*River boat tickets do not include entry to the Royal Botanic Gardens Kew, Kew Palace or Hampton Court Palace.
+*River boat tickets do not include entry to the Royal Botanic Gardens Kew, Kew Palace, the London Museum of Water & Steam or Hampton Court Palace.

 The Cockney Sparrow was built in 1976 at Eel Pie Island.
 She is a two level boat with a deceptively large enclosed saloon and an open top deck.